alhajee/ckan/doc/maintaining/database-management.rst

 Exporting Datasets to JSON Lines
 ````````````````````````````````

-You can export all of your CKAN site's datasets from your database to a JSON
+You can export all of your FMLD site's datasets from your database to a JSON
 Lines file using ckanapi_:

 .. parsed-literal::